zhengjason0814/bread/README.md

 ---

-## What I learned
+## 💡 What I learned

+**⏱️ Timeouts need to fit the job**

-**Timeouts are a budget, not a constant.** Every insight card in production showed "unavailable" while the ML service was completely healthy.
-The cause was a 3-second HTTP timeout calibrated against a local service responding in 20 milliseconds — but that endpoint refits three models per request, taking 2.6–4.6 seconds on production hardware.
-Worse, the cost scaled with how much history a user had, so new accounts worked while established ones silently failed.
-Different calls need different budgets, and a too-short timeout produces a failure that looks exactly like an outage.
+Insight cards showed "unavailable" while the ML service was fine.
+The 3-second timeout came from my laptop, where the service answered in 20ms.
+In production the endpoint retrains three models per call, taking 2.6 to 4.6 seconds.
+It also got slower with more user history, so new accounts worked and old ones broke.
+A short timeout looks just like an outage.

-**You can't assume a third-party API will heal itself.** Transactions were importing as "Other" because Plaid enriches categories asynchronously.
-My first conclusion was that a later sync would fix them.
-That was wrong: Plaid only emitted update events for a small subset and enriched most of the backfill silently with no event at all, meaning cursor-based sync could never heal those rows.
-I only caught the mistake because I'd been de-duplicating by merchant name while investigating, which had hidden the real scale of it.
+**🔌 Don't count on someone else's API to fix itself** Transactions imported as "Other" because Plaid fills in categories later.
+I assumed the next sync would clean them up.
+It didn't.
+Plaid sent events for only a few and filled in the rest silently, so an event-driven sync could never catch those rows.
+Grouping by merchant name while debugging had hidden the real count.

-**Ownership belongs in the query.** Rather than fetching a record and then checking whether it belongs to the requesting user, every query is scoped by user ID directly.
-A request for someone else's data simply doesn't match, returning 404 — which also avoids leaking whether that record exists at all.
+**🔒 Check ownership inside the query**
+Every query filters by user ID up front, rather than fetching a record and then checking who owns it.
+Ask for someone else's data and nothing matches, so you get a 404.
+You also can't tell if the record exists.

+**⚡ One await at a time adds up**
-**Sequential awaits are a hidden performance cliff.** Currency conversion looped with an `await` per transaction.
-Because the cache is a remote managed instance, even a cache *hit* cost a network round trip — so the real cost was one round trip per transaction instead of one per unique date.
-Batching the lookups cut it from roughly 250ms to under 50ms.
+Currency conversion awaited once per transaction.
+The cache sits on another machine, so even a hit cost a network trip, one per transaction instead of one per date.
+Batching took it from 250ms to under 50ms.

 ---

-## Possible improvements
+## 🚀 Possible improvements

-**Scaling**
+**📈 Scaling**
 - The app is capable of extending to more than just one replica, however free-tier deployment has limitations, given real resources the app is capable of horizontal scaling.
 - Spend forecasting refits three models on every request.
 Caching absorbs most of this, but a cheaper model or scheduled precomputation would remove the cost entirely.

-**Security hardening**
+**🛡️ Security hardening**
 - Deleted receipts are removed on a best-effort basis, so a failed delete leaves an unreferenced object in the bucket.
 An S3 lifecycle rule would close that gap.

-**Features**
+**🧩 Features**
 - Plaid webhooks for background freshness.
 The app currently re-syncs on every dashboard load, so data can't be stale from the user's perspective, but webhooks would cut redundant syncing.
 - Surface investment and loan account types, which are imported but not yet displayed.

 ---

-## License
+## 📄 License

 This project was built for portfolio and educational purposes.